Cole shares the evergreen guidance she has for aspiring and rising business owners.

 Cole: I'm excited about getting over the hump.
 We are a very popular brand.
 People know and love us.
 But there are still parts of the world where they've never heard of us, they don't know what a “slutty” is, people are still getting offended.
 And I am excited about getting to the space where everybody can remove the ego and understand that “slutty” has nothing to do with sex.
 And the minute that I do that, that means I've tapped into all angles of people.
 And then we become a universal brand.
 And becoming a universal brand will show Black-owned businesses the depth in which you can go as long as you stay the course and continue to be unapologetically Black.
 But you can still create something that everybody can appreciate.

 The Dig In Show Love campaign is accepting submissions until June 30.
-Nomination your favorite Black-owned restaurant here.
+Nominate your favorite Black-owned restaurant here.